hbliu/QDCMR/README.md

 Download the compressed package named as "QDCMRforView.rar", and decompress it.
 For windows please Double Click run StartWin.bat file For linux please run StartLinux.sh file
-The file named as "Tutorial.html" embedded in QDCMRforView.rar provides more ditailed information about QDCMRforView.
+The file named as "Tutorial.html" embedded in QDCMRforView.rar provides more detailed information about QDCMRforView.